-The series will run for five sessions, with the final session held in May (date TBD).
-This session will be held outdoors in a local natural park environment, where we'll make mandalas using natural materials.
-The dates of the fourth and fifth sessions will be announced once confirmed.
+The series will run for five sessions.
+The final session held in May, outdoors in a local natural park environment, where we'll make mandalas using natural materials.
+The date of the fifth session will be announced once confirmed.

 This will be an intimate experience; the series is open to no less than three and no more than eight participants.